speps/speps.github.io/content/articles/torus-trooper-part4.md

 }
 ```

-Then we add a few new WASM exposed methods:
+Then add a few new WASM exposed methods:

 ```d
 extern (C) {